Loading...

 sudo useradd -g devteam -s /bin/bash -c "Dev employee" -m -d /home/devstudent2 devstudent2

-This is the explicit, repeatable form: you define the primary group, shell, comment field, home directory path, and ensure the home directory exists immediately.
+This form is repeatable: define primary group, shell, comment, home directory path, and ensure the home directory exists immediately.

 Step 6 : Set a password for the second user.